Buying a holiday home to let is not just as easy as purchasing a property and the bookings come...

-Many holiday cottage owners fear receiving bad reviews, whether they are in person or online.
-But your response to reviews – bad or good – is your chance to make amends and show your property in a positive light.
+Many holiday cottage owners fear receiving bad guest reviews, whether they are in person or online.
+But your response to feedback– good or bad – is your chance to make amends and show your property in a positive light.
 Feedback of any sort is also an opportunity to improve what you are offering – so try to see it as a positive.

 • Keep your response as personal as possible using both the name of the customer who is complaining (if you know it) and signing the response off with your name rather than the name of your property.
 This will show customers that there is a real person behind your online presence.

-• Even if you don’t agree with the complaint or review, always remain polite.
+• Even if you don’t agree with the complaint or review from your guest, always remain polite.
 You should thank the reviewer for their opinion, acknowledge their complaint and, if you have made a mistake or done something wrong, apologise for it.

 • If you can, offer a solution as part of your response – for example, if something was broken, explain that this will be fixed.
 But make sure you actually do this to prevent further complaints about the same thing.